-HVO Approved in HEAT Applications as a Low Carbon Heating Fuel
+HVO Fuel Approved in HEAT Applications as a Low Carbon Heating Fuel

-It’s exciting times for the domestic off-grid heating industry as Hydrotreated Vegetable Oil (HVO) has finally been approved in HEAT applications as a low carbon heating fuel!
+It’s exciting times for the domestic off-grid heating industry as Hydrotreated Vegetable Oil (HVO fuel) has finally been approved in HEAT applications as a low carbon heating fuel!

-This means that as of the 15th June 2022 in England and the 23rd November 2022 in Wales, HVO is formally approved for use for compliance with the Building Regulations, including in new build properties.
+This means that as of the 15th June 2022 in England and the 23rd November 2022 in Wales, HVO fuel is formally approved for use in compliance with the Building Regulations, including in new build properties.

-The transition to the low carbon fuel can be achieved as part of a regular service, compared to heat pumps which can be costly and disruptive to install in off-grid homes with poor insulation and low energy efficiency.
+The transition to low carbon fuels can be achieved as part of a regular service, compared to heat pumps which can be costly and disruptive to install in off-grid homes with poor insulation and low energy efficiency.